radiodan-archive/project/docs/getting_started.markdown

     # Downloads/ is wherever it downloaded to
     dd bs=1m of=/dev/disk2 if=~/Downloads/radiodn_0.1.img

+## 1a. / 2a.
+Try the Radiodan-only NOOBS installation

+This is experimental, but much quicker and easier.
+[NOOBS](http://www.raspberrypi.org/archives/4100) is a much quicker and easier way of getting an operating system on an SD card.

+First, download [this Radiodan-only NOOBS zipfile](http://dev.notu.be/2013/12/radiodan/NOOBS_v1_3_2-radiodan-only.zip) (580MB zip)

+Unzip it and follow the instructions in the README, namely:

+1. Insert an SD card that is 4GB or greater in size into your computer.
+2. Format the SD card using the platform-specific instructions below:
+   a.
+Windows
+      i.
+Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/ ii.
+Install and run the Formatting Tool on your machine iii.
+Set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu iv.
+Check that the SD card you inserted matches the one selected by the Tool
+      v.
+Click the "Format" button
+   b.
+Mac
+      i.
+Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/
+         - I've tried the Mac's Disk Utility one and it didn't work ii.
+Install and run the Formatting Tool on your machine iii.
+Select "Overwrite Format" iv.
+Check that the SD card you inserted matches the one selected by the Tool
+      v.
+Click the "Format" button
+   c.
+Linux
+      i.
+We recommend using gparted (or the command line version parted) ii.
+Format the entire disk as FAT
+3. Extract the files contained in this NOOBS zip file.
+4. Copy the extracted files onto the SD card that you just formatted so that this file is at the root directory of the SD card.
+Please note that in some cases it may extract the files into a folder, if this is the case then please copy across the files from inside the folder rather than the folder itself.
+5. Insert the SD card into your Pi and connect the power supply.

+Your Pi will now boot into NOOBS and will automatically install the Radiodan base system.
+You won't need to plug it into a display since it will install silently.
+When the Radiodan software has finished installing, the Pi will reboot itself and boot into the Radiodan software.

 ## 3. Eject the disk from your SD card reader and assemble the components, like this:

 <img src="assets/pi_components.jpg" alt= "cables layout" width="600"/>